mcamera/aws-anp-fuel-sales-etl/README.md

 ### This is the result that I have at this moment.
 I've just fixed the first row, but the problem still happens  with the others.
 <img src="./git_sources/data_shift_almost_resolved.jpg" alt="">

 Now, I'm searching for a better way to fix the entire data.
-After that, I have plans to add a task in the Airflow to validate the data using the Great Expectations.
+After that, I have plans to add a task in the Airflow to validate the data using the Great Expectations...